Satellite galaxy velocity dispersions in the SDSS and modified gravity models: The interloper background

 leading to potentially misleading conclusions about the extent to which the galaxy sample can be used to constrain alternate gravity models.
 It was this realization that led us to repeat some of the analysis performed by \cite{Prada2007}.

 For this reason, in our analysis we endeavor to model the actual observation, by estimating both satellite galaxy velocity dispersions in accordance with the previous section and the velocity dispersion of the interloper background.
 We assume a constant (i.e., independent of distance or sky position) interloper background.
-We find that in a data bin of size $\Delta r_\mathrm{int}=25$~kpc between 975~kpc and 1~Mpc) a distance at which no true satellites are expected to exist, the interloper velocity dispersion is $\sigma_\mathrm{int}\simeq 622.5$~km/s.
-The average line-of-sight velocity of galaxies in this bin is 29.9~km/s, which agrees well with the presumed accuracy of SDSS line-of-sight velocity estimates; therefore, we use 29.9~km/s as the standard deviation of the velocity dispersion data.
-We note the number of interlopers found in this bin, $N_\mathrm{int}=152$.
-Considering now a predicted satellite galaxy velocity dispersion in a bin of size $\Delta r$ at projected radius $r$, the combined velocity dispersion can be calculated as